Doogie2000/Doogie2000.github.io/index.md

+#Classes 11/16/18

+This week we were introduced to classes.
+Class is a way to group functions into classes that can run and be more specific for programs.
+As you create classes you create a new naming variable that can be more specific on calling series of programs.
+This allows coders to call specific series and solve various problems with pre-written code.
+This will prove to be very helpful and will prove to be fun and challenging in the futurue of this course.
+I continue to have a lot of fun and the ideas are chellenging, yet exciting.

+---

 # Recursion 11/9/18

 This week we learned recursion.
 It is an interesting way of working with functions that involves calling the function that's running while it's already running.
 For example, find() is a function that finds the lowest number, but in order to so if its the lowest number you use recursion and call find() while find() is still working.
 This can be a lot to take in, but I found that I could understand it well, and it should make coding a lot easier, by not making me use anymore loops.
 Class contniues to be fun and I continue to learn more and more.
 I can't wait to see what we will learn next week.